aybehrouz/argennon/md/avm.md

     to the segment of the invoked smart contract.

 -   `invoke_native` invokes a method that is not hosted by the Algorand virtual machine.
-By this instruction, high performance native methods of a hosting machine could become available to AVM smart contracts.
+By this instruction, high performance native methods of the hosting machine could become available to AVM smart contracts.

 *In the future, we may need to add special instructions for invoking interface and virtual methods...*